-Born in Beijing, designer Yang Liu has been a professor at BTK – University of Design since 2010.
+Born in Beijing, designer Yang Liu has been a professor at University of Europe for Applied Sciences (UE) since 2010.
 Her work has won several renowned design awards.

 “Willful Blindness” tells the hypnotizing tale of a man who drags himself home after being shot at.
 The artist intertwines the stories of three people, without the use of words or a clear timeline, mixing old memories with the present, and dreams with reality.

 After winning at the 2012 VEGAS INDIE FILM FEST!, the experimental film “Willful Blindness” has now received the Merit Award at LIFF, the Lucerne International Film Festival.
 At the screening in the public pool in Lucerne, the audience could dive into the kaleidoscopic roller-coaster ride of three figures in the movie and go on an impressive journey to the existential questions and decisions surrounding our own survival.
-The movie’s concept took artist and BTK Assistant Professor James Higginson to his limit, thus ensuring lots of inspiration and discussion at the party that followed.
+The movie’s concept took artist and University of Europe for Applied Sciences (UE) Assistant Professor James Higginson to his limit, thus ensuring lots of inspiration and discussion at the party that followed.

 Andrej Glusgold sees his photographs as a way of communicating with the soul.
 In addition to pure aesthetics and intellect, he is interested above all in the psyche’s inner landscapes and hidden mechanisms.
 Andrej’s work has already appeared in several international publications and has been exhibited several times – from Los Angeles to Berlin.